What Is Pronatalism?

 This doesn’t mean policymakers shouldn’t expand child benefits, which have many purposes, including reducing child poverty.
 It simply means that any pro-natal policy agenda will have to be about more than just a child tax credit.
 It’s vital that policymakers also think about how they can remove obstacles to marriage, facilitate access to decent housing, and accelerate completion of education—all vital elements in the modern economic life cycle leading up to childbearing.
 Without such a broad approach, pro-natal efforts will involve spending a great deal of money without a lot of results to show for it.

-In addition to these incentives, people must be taught to understand the inherent value of babies and families.
-If they do not, financial incentives often become pointless.
+That is why people must be taught to understand the inherent value of babies and families.
+If they do not, incentives often become pointless.
 We need to instill a mindset change.
 And that begins when babies are first created.
 For too long, we have lived in a world that cares very little about a tiny preborn baby.

 But there is a better way.